 RC6 (Light Green) & RC8 (Yellow) – Vanwall

 This car featured a single Silver-Grey polystyrene exhaust which was fitted to the side of the Body Top by two integral pins that were inserted into corresponding holes in the Body Top and secured by heat sealing.
 The car was supplied with a pair of White ‘Vanwall’ script transfers applied to either side of the Body Top.

 RC9 (Blue) & RC11 (Light Green) – BRM P578

-This car featured a pair of Silver-Grey polystyrene exhaust stacks, each of these included a bank of four angled exhaust trumpets and were moulded with a rectangular integral section to facilitate these being fitted to either side of the Body Top.
-Each bank of exhausts had a single large pin at the rear of the integral section that was inserted into a corresponding hole in the Body Top and secured by heat sealing.
+This car featured two banks of four Silver-Grey polystyrene angled exhaust trumpets fitted at either side of the car.
+Each of these were moulded together with a rectangular integral section at the rear which had two small pins at the rear that were inserted into a pair of corresponding holes in the Body Top and secured by heat sealing.
 There was also a roll-over hoop which was manufactured from thin steel rod and fitted to the Body Top through two holes behind the driver figure and secured by heat sealing.

 RC10 (Red) & RC12 (Yellow) – Porsche 804